 - Have the patient sign an authorized medical release of information.

 - Provide to the patient copies of the medical records stating that he or she has been diagnosed with a serious medical condition and that the medical use of marijuana is appropriate.

 You cannot purchase cannabis at a California clinic, AKA, fill your prescription, and I’ve never been given an actual referral to a dispensary.
 What’s more, most current MMJ doctors are treating patients solely for MMJ purposes.
 This may differ state-by-state and here’s info on MMJ laws in your state.

 Tell Me Where It Hurts

 If you have a medical condition and are under a doctor’s care, you already know it’s important to discuss all aspects of your medical treatment.
 Just as you’d tell her about all your medications, supplements, vitamins, diet and lifestyle, cannabis use or questions about it should be a normal part of the discussion.
 Each person’s body responds to different types of care and introducing a new treatment option needs to be considered from a holistic viewpoint.
-For example, cannabis has shown to be effective in treating chronic pain, and may in fact reduce use and reliance on traditional opioids or other narcotic-based pharmaceutical pain relieving drugs.
+For example, cannabis has shown to be effective in treating chronic pain, and may, in fact, reduce use and reliance on traditional opioids or other narcotic-based pharmaceutical pain-relieving drugs.
 So how do you go about finding a good match for you?
 First, ask your primary care physician.
 He or she may not be of much help (yet) but start there.
 Next, ask your friends and relatives about their MMJ doctor experiences.
-And of course, go online to Three Wells check our growing list of qualified doctors and experts.
-We’re here to help our community!
+And of course, go online to Three Wells, we’re here to help our community!

 Our Veterans Deserve Better